F0xedb/main-server/README.md

 * repo - A simple webserver managing repositories
 * site - A simple webserver for your website
 * tos - A simple webserver for another site
-* traefik - A reverse proxy
+* traefik - A reverse proxy/loadbalancer

 _For more examples, please refer to the [Documentation](https://www.github.com/F0xedb/main-server/wiki)_